zajacn/Saureus_6850_methylation/README.md

 * Methylation in gene bodies or in intergenic regions?
 * Methylation in promoter regions?
 * For methylations in the coding regions, what codon (position and AA) are affected?
+* Is there a PA-SN effect (global analysis allSN vs allTSB) --> How does this look for each individual clone?
+* Do we find methylations specific to a group of clones? (evolution effect)